prl-theworkshop/prl-theworkshop.github.io/prl2025-aaai/README.md

  * Extended abstracts -- up to 2 pages + unlimited references/appendices

 Papers must be formatted in AAAI two-column; see the [AAAI-25 author kit for details](https://aaai.org/authorkit25/).
-Authors submitting papers rejected from other conferences, please ensure you do your utmost to address the comments given by the reviewers.
-Please do not submit papers that are already accepted for the main AAAI conference to the workshop.
+Authors submitting papers rejected from other conferences, please ensure you do your utmost to address the comments given by the reviewers. ~~Please do not submit papers that are already accepted for the main AAAI conference to the workshop.~~ Given the timeline, we welcome papers under review at the AAAI main conference.
+We request the authors to inform us if the paper is accepted at AAAI, when the decisions are out.

 Some accepted long papers will be invited for contributed talks.
 All other accepted papers (long and short) and accepted extended abstracts will be given a slot in the poster presentation session.
 Extended abstracts are intended as brief summaries of already published papers,  preliminary work, position papers, or challenges that might help bridge the gap.